Soyemi88/3-column-preview-card/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - 3 Column Preview Card Component

 This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.